IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Also seen along here were Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Red-legged Partridge (Perdiz Roja / Alectoris rufa), Corn Bunting (Triguero / Emberiza calandra), Woodchat Shrike (Alcaudón Común / Lanius senator), Serin (Verdecillo / Serinus serinus) and at the end of the track there were a couple more calling Little Bustards and two males which were doing battle in a nearby ploughed field.
 Before we dropped down into Cacín we heard and saw several Nightingales (Ruisenor Común / Luscinia megarhynchos), Common Stonechat (Tarabilla Común / Saxicola torquata), Blackcap (Curruca Capirotada / Sylvia atricapilla), Blackbird (Mirlo Común / Turdus merula), Collared Dove (Tórtola Turca / Streptopelia decaocto), House Martin (Avión Común / Delichon urbica) and House Sparrow (Gorrión Común / Passer Domesticus).

 Just beyond the village of Cacín we stopped and viewed the mixed woodlands along the river and had a walk to the south viewing some more poplar plantations.
 From the bridge we picked up another female Pied Flycatcher, Robin (Petirrrojo / Erithacus rubecula), Greenfinch (Verderón Común / Carduelis chloris), Goldfinch (Jilguero / Carduelis carduelis), Winter Wren (Chochin / Troglodytes troglodytes), Barn (Golondrina Común / Hirundo rustica) and more Red-rumped Swallows and a male Golden Oriole (Oropéndola / Oriolus oriolus) which was singing loudly close to the road but remained elusive.
-We had a stroll along the river and had excellent views of a single Long-tailed (Mito / Aegithalos caudatus), Blue (Herrerillo Común / Parus caeruleus) and a nesting Great Tit (Carbonero Común / Parus major), more Nightingales and Blackcaps.
+We had a stroll along the river and had excellent views of a single Long-tailed (Mito / Aegithalos caudatus), Blue (Herrerillo Común / Cyanistes caeruleus) and a nesting Great Tit (Carbonero Común / Parus major), more Nightingales and Blackcaps.

 We then continued on south along the valley to the roman bridge where several Rock Sparrows (Gorrión Chillón / Petronia petronia) were perched on the parapet as we arrived but did a bunk before Hilary had had decent views but on the return journey they were seen well.
 We walked across the bridge and from the far side saw Red-billed Chough (Chova Piquirroja / Pyrrhocorax pyrrhocorax), 2 Common Cuckoos (Cuco Común / Cuculus canorus) which we could only hear at first but they started to chase each other along the valley towards us and flew right over our heads, a male Blue Rock Thrush (Roquero Solitario / Monticola solitarius) which again flew before Hilary had seen it, Jackdaw (Grajilla / Corvus monedula), Linnet (Pardillo Común / Carduelis cannabina) and Crag Martin (Avión Roquero / Ptyonoprogne rupestris).
-Our next stop was down on the shore of Embalse de Bermejales were we only added 4 more species, a pair of Little Ringed Plovers (Chorlitejo Chico / Charadrius dubius), White Wagtail (Lavandera Blanca / Montacilla alba), Mistle Thrush (Zorzal Charlo / Turdus viscivorus) and Common Crossbill (Piquituerto Común / Loxia curvirostra), we also heard both Coal Tit (Carbonero Garrapinos / Parus ater) and Bonelli’s Warbler (Mosquitero Papialbo / Phylloscopus bonelli).
+Our next stop was down on the shore of Embalse de Bermejales were we only added 4 more species, a pair of Little Ringed Plovers (Chorlitejo Chico / Charadrius dubius), White Wagtail (Lavandera Blanca / Montacilla alba), Mistle Thrush (Zorzal Charlo / Turdus viscivorus) and Common Crossbill (Piquituerto Común / Loxia curvirostra), we also heard both Coal Tit (Carbonero Garrapinos / Periparus ater) and Bonelli’s Warbler (Mosquitero Papialbo / Phylloscopus bonelli).

 Mistle Thrush (Zorzal Charlo / Turdus viscivorus).

 We now retraced our steps back up the valley towards Embalse de Cacín but stopped by a bridge which crossed the river on one of the farmers tracks the flow of water had increased greatly since the last visit, here I saw a single Garden Warbler (Curruca Mosquitera / Sylvia borin) and we could both here a Wryneck (Torcecuello / Jynx torquilla) but this also stayed out of sight.
 Once we reached the lake it was obvious that the increased flow on the river had bought the water level up considerably but all the wader species were still there but in smaller numbers, these included Little Ringed Plover, Greenshank (Archibebe Claro / Tringa nebularia) x3, Common Redshank (Archibebe Común / Tringa totanus) x2, Common Sandpiper (Andarrios Chico / Actitis hypoleucos) x10+, Green Sandpiper (Andarrios Grande / Tringa ochropus) x1 and Black-winged Stilt (Ciguenuela Común / Himantopus himantopus) x4.
 On the water there were small numbers of Common Pochard (Porrón Europeo / Aythya ferina), Mallard (Anade Azulón / Anas platyrhynchos), Eurasian Coot (Focha Común / Fulica atra), Common Moorhen (Gallineta Común / Gallinula Chloropus) and Little Grebe (Zampullín Común / Tachybaptus ruficollis).
-Over head we picked up another pale phase Booted Eagle and a distant but identifiable pair of Bonelli's Eagles (Aguila-azor Perdicera / Hieraaetus faciatus) which were displaying over the far ridge, both Common (Vencejo Común / Apus apus) and Pallid Swifts (Vencejo Pálido / Apus pallidus), a male Marsh Harrier (Aguilucho Lagunero Occidental / Circus aeruginosus) which displayed over the reed beds and a single Grey Heron (Garza Real / Ardea cinerea) which flew the length of the lake and disappeared.
-In the woods on the far side we eventually managed to track down a calling Green Woodpecker (Pito Real / Picus viridis) which was well hidden in a dead tree.
+Over head we picked up another pale phase Booted Eagle and a distant but identifiable pair of Bonelli's Eagles (Aguila Perdicera / Aquila faciatus) which were displaying over the far ridge, both Common (Vencejo Común / Apus apus) and Pallid Swifts (Vencejo Pálido / Apus pallidus), a male Marsh Harrier (Aguilucho Lagunero Occidental / Circus aeruginosus) which displayed over the reed beds and a single Grey Heron (Garza Real / Ardea cinerea) which flew the length of the lake and disappeared.
+In the woods on the far side we eventually managed to track down a calling Iberian Green Woodpecker (Pito Real / Picus sharpei) which was well hidden in a dead tree.
 We headed north to the small bridge over the river just passed the dam where we added Reed Warbler (Carricero Común / Acrocephalus scirpaceus) after only hearing it up at the lake plus we heard and saw more Nightingales, Melodious Warbler and another elusive Wryneck.

 Yellow Bee Orchid (Ophrys lutea).